 You take those dollars and put them into envelopes.
 The envelopes bear the label of a known expense category - for example, rent, or gas, or other necessities.
 If necessary, a person creates another envelope for paying down debt.
 After debts are extinguished, a new envelope is established to hold contributions to a savings account.

 In my opinion, the idea of designating funds is great.
 It puts a budget on overdrive.
 Budgetingoccurs ahead of time so that all future debts are prepaid.
 Only once a person has filled the envelopes do they then have the freedom to spend on discretionary items.

 Still, the process is entirely manual.
 It transforms money from its digital state to paper.
 In doing so, it takes away the functionality of modern-day electronic payment systems.
 Cash has to be transported back to the bank to become useful for online shopping.
 Indeed, unless a person can migrate back to digital, all payments have to be carried by hand.

 The best alternative is to capture the power of prepaid and then apply it to the wisdom of envelopes.

 In prepaid debit card-speak, the term envelope can be rephrased to “sub-account.”

 Some card accounts offer the ability to set aside funds sub-accounts.
-The Akimbo Card, one of the cards on WiseWage, enables a cardholder to create up to five additional sub-accounts.
-The Varo and Regionscards both have the option of attaching a savings account, but they don’t come with an extra plastic card.
+For example, the Akimbo Card enables a cardholder to create up to five additional sub-accounts.

 All funds in sub-accounts are still FDIC-insured.